Ugotsta/loremjs/README.md

 ## Lorem.js dummy text generator

 Dead simple and super fast front-end dummy text generator forked from and relying on [Lorem.js](https://github.com/f/loremjs).
+It's really nothing more than the lorem.js project but with a front-end served using GitHub Pages.

 Access here: http://ugotsta.github.io/loremjs/